mar10/wunderbaum/docs/tutorial/tutorial_events.md

 </dd>
 <dt>receive(e)</dt>
 <dd>
-  Fires when data was loaded (initial request, reload, or lazy loading), but before the data is applied and rendered.
+  Fires when data was fetched (initial request, reload, or lazy loading), but before the data is applied and rendered.
   Here we can modify and adjust the received data, for example to convert an external response to native Wunderbaum syntax.